syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 {% previewsample "page.domainurl/code-snippet/ribbon/orientation-cs1" %}

->  When the orientation is set to `row` a group may have a maximum of three collections each of which may contain any number of items.
-When the orientation is set to `column` a group may have any number of collections, each of which may contain one large-sized item or three medium/small-sized items.
+>  When the orientation is set to `Row` a group may have a maximum of three collections each of which may contain any number of items.
+When the orientation is set to `Column` a group may have any number of collections, each of which may contain one large-sized item or three medium/small-sized items.
 If two large-sized items are specified, it automatically converts into two medium/small-sized items.

 ### Defining group header